-The director for the Office of QA is responsible for ensuring the CQI Plan is reviewed annually with updates considered when relevant.
+The director for the Office of QA is responsible for ensuring the CQI Plan is reviewed annually, with updates considered when relevant.
 Any significant changes will be shared for feedback with the Executive Steering Committee.
-The plan will continue to evolve in response to increased data availability, new information, experience, and best practices as DHHR seeks to impact the success of children, youth, and families across West Virginia.
+The plan will continue to evolve in response to increased data availability, new information, experience, and best practices as DoHS seeks to support the success of children, youth, and families across West Virginia.

-Appendix A: Key Performance Indicators (KPIs)
+Appendix A: KPIs

 The bullets below outline the KPIs associated with systems, processes, and outcomes for children's mental and behavioral health services.
-As DHHR has continued implementing CQI processes and learning from these processes, updates have been made to the indicators.
-The indicators can be expected to change and evolve for a variety of reasons including, but not limited to, additional data and information becoming available, recognition that indicators are not providing meaningful and relevant information needed to measure progress toward goals as determined through regular quality committee reviews and feedback, and/or new learning that indicates the need for additional or modified indicators.
-DHHR is partnering with WVU to capture additional outcome measures as outlined in the DHHR Children's In-Home and Community-Based Services Improvement Project Evaluation Plan.
-Annual evaluation reports are provided by WVU and incorporated into DHHR's quality review processes.
+As DoHS has continued implementing CQI processes and learning from these processes, updates have been made to the KPIs.
+The KPIs can be expected to change and evolve for a variety of reasons, including but not limited to additional data and information becoming available; recognition that indicators are not providing meaningful and relevant information needed to measure progress toward goals as determined through regular Quality Committee reviews and feedback; and/or new learning that indicates the need for additional or modified KPIs.
+DoHS is partnering with WVU to capture additional outcome measures as outlined in the DoHS Children's In-Home and Community-Based Services Improvement Project Evaluation Plan.
+DoHS is also partnering with Marshall University to capture an evaluation of Wraparound Fidelity.
+Recurring evaluation reports are provided by WVU and Marshall University and incorporated into DoHS's quality review processes.

-Regular discussions between the Office of Quality Assurance and program teams clarify data needed, data sources, as well as format and process for submitting the data on a routine basis.
-Efforts continue to ensure data is captured at the child and encounter level with unique child identifiers, so data can be tracked and compared across programs and systems.
-Frequency of review, who is responsible for review, and guidance for review associated with the indicators are subject to change based on recommendations from the director of the Office of Quality Assurance for Children's Programs, program level quality committees, and DHHR's cross-functional, cross-bureau quality committees.
+Regular discussions between the Office of QA, program teams, and vendors/contractors clarify data needed, data sources, as well as format and process for submitting the data on a routine basis.
+Efforts continue to help ensure data is captured at the child- and encounter-level with unique child identifiers so that data can be tracked and compared across programs and systems.
+Frequency of review, who is responsible for review, and guidance for review associated with the indicators are subject to change based on recommendations from the director of the Office of QA for Children's Programs, program-level Quality Committees, and DoHS's cross-functional, cross-bureau Quality Committees.

-Indicators may be disaggregated by demographics and other characteristics such as age, gender, diagnosis, LGBTQ+, race, ethnicity, county, child serving entity.
-Any indicators associated with "timeliness" will be evaluated against the timelines defined by policy or contract where applicable.
+KPIs may be disaggregated by demographics and other characteristics such as age, gender identification, diagnosis, sexual orientation, race/ethnicity, county/region, and child-serving entity (i.e., provider).
+Any KPIs associated with "timeliness" will be evaluated against the timelines defined by policy or contract where applicable.
 Measures of timeliness of service engagement may include comparisons to screening dates, dates of mobile response encounters, referral dates, eligibility determination dates, etc.

-Program teams in partnership with the Office of Quality Assurance continue to evaluate which comparison populations may be most relevant for each data set.
-Comparison populations in discussion include WV general child population, Medicaid eligible children, children in DHHR custody, children in Bureau of Juvenile Services (BJS) custody, children formally adjudicated, among others.
+Program teams, in partnership with the Office of QA, continue to evaluate which comparison populations may be most relevant for each data set.
+Comparison populations in discussion include West Virginia's general child population, Medicaid-eligible children, children considered at risk of residential placement, children in DoHS custody, children in Bureau of Juvenile Services (BJS) custody, and children formally adjudicated as status offenders or delinquent, among others.